Compute Node Local Work Directory

 Date of Policy: 28 Aug 2020

-Since the workspace defined by $LOCALWORKDIR is only available for the duration of a batch job, the user is responsible for copying any files that need to be retained beyond the length of the job run time to another space such as $WORKDIR, $HOME, or $ARCHIVE_HOME.
+The environment variable $LOCALWORKDIR defines the path to the directory for the batch job on the nodes assigned to that job.
+The directory's contents will be deleted (by the system) after the batch job ends so that its full capacity can be guaranteed to the next job/user on the nodes.
+Since the workspace defined by $LOCALWORKDIR is only available for the duration of the batch job, the user is responsible for copying any files that need to be retained to another space such as $WORKDIR, $HOME, or $ARCHIVE_HOME.
 Likewise, at the beginning of a job, files that require high bandwidth can be copied to $LOCALWORKDIR from these other spaces.

-Each site/system can define how best to implement the $LOCALWORKDIR deletion policy.
+Each center/system can define how best to implement the $LOCALWORKDIR deletion requirement.

 Shared compute nodes are exempt from this policy.